+HC #1: Additional Units of Housing Made Available

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-HC #1: Additional Units of Housing Made Available Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of new Housing units of this Expected housing Actual housing units Outcome meets or housing units made type prior to units of this type of this type after exceeds the available for implementation of after implementation of benchmark households the activity implementation of the activity (homeless, disabled (number).
-This (number)
+Number of new Housing units of this Expected housing Actual housing units Outcome meets or

+housing units made type prior to units of this type of this type after exceeds the

+available for implementation of after implementation of benchmark

+households the activity implementation of the activity

+(homeless, disabled (number).
+This the activity (number)

-or others in need of social services) at or below 80% AMI as a result of the activity (increase). number may be zero. the activity (number) 0 50 173 Benchmark exceeded
+or others in need of number may be (number)

+social services) at or zero.

+below 80% AMI as a

+result of the activity

+(increase).

+0 50 171 Benchmark

+exceeded